Cheppar/dundori/README.md

 - Land tenure is a system through which land rights are determined and documented,
 - It also touches on conditions of how land rights and land resources are acquired.
 - Land tenure in Dundori centre falls under the Public Land.
 - Residents have no titles but poses allotmment letters and pay annual land rates to Nakuru County Government.
 -
 ##### Land Use Patterns
 - The original plan of 1987 covered a total area of 122 hactares with 930 plots.
 - the existing land use was mapped on topographical survey and land use ground verification.
-- Residential land use occupies the largest total of 41% of the total land.
+- Residential land use occupies 41% of the total land.
-- Commerccial land use is situated along the roads.
-- majority is Medium density land use, followed by High density residential land use.
+- Majority being Medium Density land use, followed by High density residential land use.
 - Transport land use is the third major land use covering 20.38%
 - Educational land use cover 9.5%.
 - it also hosts major administrative offices such as chief's office, Police Station and Community Ccentre constituting of 7.1%.